 Today, the former runway has been converted for use as parkland and as a cruise ship terminal, although there are still great swathes of the former apron which have yet to be redeveloped; now gradually returning to nature.

 One wonders what may eventually sprout up from the dust that was once the world’s busiest single-runway airport.

-Contrary to the inherent difficulty of the Runway 13, and that only a select group of specially trained pilots could be allocated to it, Kai Tak proved itself to be quite a safe airport when you consider the very few accidents that occurred during its operational life.
+Contrary to the inherent difficulty of the Runway 13 approach, and the fact that only a select group of specially trained pilots could be allocated to fly it, Kai Tak proved itself to be quite a safe airport when you consider the very few accidents that occurred during its operational life.

 The most prominent form of accident at Kai Tak was due largely to the adverse weather conditions of the airport, with aircraft getting lost and either flying into mountains or crashing into the sea.
 This was the case for the first fatal accident at Kai Tak which took place on January 25th, 1947, when a Philippine Air Lines DC-3 crashed into Mount Parker; killing four crew members.

 The deadliest accident at Kai Tak, however, happened on August 24th, 1965, when a United States Marine Corps C-130 Hercules crashed shortly after takeoff from Runway 13, killing 59 of the 71 people on board.